WltrH/WltrH/README.md

 Hi! and welcome to my profile.

-Former Developer turned Manager, I have worked for more than 10 years as an IT manager in various fields and 3 years as a developer
+Former Developer turned Manager, I have worked for more than 10 years as an IT manager in various fields and 3 years as a developer.

 Since the beginning of 2022 I decided to go back to the world of Blockchain development and Data analysis.